KatarinaNeskovic/restaurants-overview/README.md

 1. Ensure you are using Node version >=20.0.0.

 2. To bypass CORS Policy block you can use browser extension.
-I used [ALLOW CORS] (https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?pli=1) for Google Chrome
+I used ALLOW CORS for Google Chrome: https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?pli=1

 ## Getting started